freechipsproject/www.chisel-lang.org/docs/src/main/tut/chisel3/operators.md

 The Chisel operator precedence is not directly defined as part of the Chisel language.
 Practically, it is determined by the evaluation order of the circuit, which natuarally follows the [Scala operator precedence](https://docs.scala-lang.org/tour/operators.html).
-It is always a good praxis to use parentheses, if in doubt of operator precedence.
+If in doubt of operator precedence, use parentheses.

 > The Chisel/Scala operator precedence is similar but not identical to precedence in Java or C. Verilog has the same operator precedence as C, but VHDL